 - Boil your rice following instructions on the packet.

-- In the meantime, heat 2 tbsp of oil in a large frying pan.
+- In the meantime, heat 2 tablespoon of oil in a large frying pan.
 Add the onion wedges and fry for 3 minutes.
 Then add peppers and courgette and fry for another minute or two.

 - Crumble in a stock cube, add curry powder, roughly chopped creamed coconut, lime zest (keep some to decorate) and pineapple chunks to the pan.
 Squeeze two lime wedges in.
 Pour 200ml of water in and stir well.
 Cook for 5 minutes on low heat stirring occasionally.
 The sauce should thicken slightly (if it gets too thick, just add a splash of water).
 Taste and adjust the seasoning.

 - Once cooked, divide the rice between two bowls, top with the curry and sprinkle with cashew nuts and spring onion.
 Serve with an extra lime wedge!